 Startups and employers that hire across multiple locations

-GPS time tracking is simple for the employee, who can log their time from any device—such as a cell phone—while they are working in the field.
-Additionally, it is easy for business owners and managers who maintain the time sheets from the office.
+GPS time tracking is simple for the employee, who can log their time from any device—such as a cellphone—while they are working in the field.
+Additionally, it is easy for business owners and managers who maintain the time sheets from the office as they can be reported directly to HR through the app.

-Pricing can start as low as $3 per month, per user (plus a $15 monthly base fee), with a basic service like ClockShark.
-Most software of this type also charge a base fee per month and offer custom packages for any business size.
+Pricing can start as low as $3 per month, per user (plus a $10 monthly base fee), with a basic service like ClockShark.
+Most software of this type also charges a base fee per month and offers custom packages for any business size.

 Manual time tracking is as old as businesses themselves.
-This is referred to as pen-and-paper tracking, where employees record their own time on a handwritten piece of paper.
-This method can lead to errors (such as time theft, accounting errors, payroll issues, and labor law violations) and is not recommended for small businesses.
+Also known as pen-and-paper tracking, employees record their own time on a handwritten piece of paper.
+This method can lead to issues (such as time theft, accounting errors, payroll issues, and labor law violations) and is not recommended for small businesses.

 Manual time tracking does not offer the accuracy and security of a software time and attendance solution.
-Even though this is a free method, the following are reasons to ditch manual time tracking:
+Even though this is a free method, the following are reasons to reconsider manual time tracking:

 - Inefficiency: Employees can spend hours manually tracking their time.